ma-foyez/bloodBD/CONTRIBUTING.md

-# Contributing to Lara Dashboard
+# Contributing to Rokther Sondhane

-First off, thank you for considering contributing to Lara Dashboard!
-It's people like you that make Lara Dashboard such a great tool.
+First off, thank you for considering contributing to Rokther Sondhane!
+It's people like you that make Rokther Sondhane such a great tool.
 This document provides guidelines and steps for contributing.

 ## Code of Conduct